 In pursuing activities described under this objective, Signatories should endeavor to cooperate through regional fisheries management organizations (RFMOs), the Food and Agriculture Organization of the UN (FAO), Regional Seas Conventions (RSCs) and biodiversity-related Multilateral Environmental Agreements (MEAs).

-At the First Meeting of Signatories to the Sharks MOU (MOS1) HSI AU and HSI USA signed onto the MOU as Cooperating Partners.
-Furthermore, an Advisory Committee was established which provides expert advice and suggestions on new initiatives and on the implementation of the MOU to the Secretariat and the Signatories.
+The Advisory Committee (AC) was established at the First Meeting of Signatories to the Sharks MOU (MOS1), which provides expert advice and suggestions on new initiatives and on the implementation of the MOU to the Secretariat and the Signatories.

-The CMS Secretariat located in Bonn, Germany, acts as the Interim Secretariat to the Sharks MOU until a permanent Secretariat is established.
+The CMS Secretariat located in Bonn, Germany, acts as Secretariat to the Sharks MOU.
 It facilitates and promotes implementation of co-operative activities by the Signatory States.